 - Copy of your reference (if you have it)

 - Contact details of your referee

-If you are concerned that you may have to go through Clearing, it’s a good idea to pick a copy of the Independent newspaper, as this is the only paper that publishes the full list of clearing places available.
+If you are concerned that you may have to go through Clearing, it’s a good idea to pick a copy of the Telegraph newspaper, as this is the only paper that publishes the full list of clearing places available.

 You will also probably find it easier to browse places in the newspaper rather than searching for them on the UCAS website.